operator-framework/operator-sdk-samples/helm/README.md

 ### Run the operator

-Install the CRD and deploy the project to the cluster.
-Set IMG with make deploy to use the image you just pushed:
+Deploy the project to the cluster.
+Set `IMG` with `make deploy` to use the image you just pushed:

 ```
 make deploy IMG=$IMAGE